 - How important is interactivity at your site?
 Do people come to play games, watch cartoons, or use highly interactive educational content?
 If so, then Flash is for you, no question.
-Do your visitors come to find your phone number and hours quickly on their way to your brick and mortar business?
-Then they probably aren’t in the mood to play or to watch animation, and they won’t value the Flash experience.
+Do your visitors come to find your phone number and hours quickly on their way to your brick-and-mortar business?
+Then they probably aren’t in the mood to play or to watch an animation, and they won’t value the Flash experience.

 - How important is being cool to your site?
 Flash allows the creation of very hip, fun sites that do cool things when visitors come to play with them.
 An ice cream parlor or clothing can stand out from the crowd by having Flash elements on the website.
 The city government or a law firm might find this aspect of their site much less important.

-If you’ve determined that Flash is the right things for your organization’s website, here are some reminders for maximum effectiveness:
+If you’ve determined that Flash is the right thing for your organization’s website, here are some reminders for maximum effectiveness:

 - Avoid having a completely Flash site.
 Some people won’t be able to see it, and search engines may not get as much out of it, so be wise and have basic information in HTML.
 Save Flash for the parts of your site where it really makes a difference.

 - Avoid using Flash for navigation.
 Search engines may not crawl as well when your navigation is in Flash.

 - Make sure that your Flash is built correctly.
 Slow load times, invisibility to search engines, and misbehavior on mobile devices aren’t so much problems with Flash as they are problems with Flash development.
 Skillful designers and developers make all the difference.